Knitting: Armenian

 The Armenian knitting technique tacks the non-working yarn to the piece regularly to limit floats.
-You will tack your non-working yarn down approximately every 3 stitches.
+The non-working yarn is tacked down approximately every 3 stitches.

 Double knitting

 A technique used to create a flat, smooth, reversible fabric that looks like stockinette or jersey on both sides, rather than having a knit face and a purl reverse side.

 Fair Isle

 A method by which many different yarns are used throughout the row and when not being used are floated on the wrong side of the piece.

 Mega knitting

 Mega knitting is a term recently coined and relates to the use of knitting needles greater than or equal to half an inch in diameter.

 Mega knitting uses the same stitches and techniques as conventional knitting, except that hooks are carved into the ends of the needles.
 The hooked needles greatly enhance control of the work, catching the stitches and preventing them from slipping off.

 It was the development of the knitting machine that introduced hooked needles and enabled faultless, automated knitting.
 The hook catches the loop of yarn as each stitch is knitted, meaning that wrists and fingers do not have to work so hard and there is less chance of stitches slipping off the needle.
 The position of the hook is most important.
-Turn the left (non-working) hook to face away at all times; turn the right (working) hook toward you up whilst knitting (plain stitch) and away whilst purling.
+The left (non-working) hook is turned to face away at all times; the right (working) hook is turned toward the knitter whilst knitting (plain stitch) and away whilst purling.

 Mega knitting produces a chunky, bulky fabric or an open lacy weave, depending on the weight and type of yarn used.